Join us for an adventure in flavor!

 Collage of four images showing ingredients cooking in a pan.

-2. Remove the stems from the chilis, but leave the seeds.
+2. I Remove the stems from the chilis, but leave the seeds.
 The seeds are important for the hotness.

 4. I like to add the oil from the sauté pan into the blender.
 It’s not necessary, but it gives a creamier consistency.